 Message from the Chair

 Our education programs include a clinical clerkship and electives for 3rd and 4th year medical students respectively with the 4th year electives representing a variety of women's health subspecialty areas, a 4-year residency program in Obstetrics & Gynecology, and fellowship training in Reproductive Endocrinology and Infertility, as well as Maternal-Fetal Medicine.
-As health-care professionals and educators, we strive to foster a supportive environment where our students, residents and fellows can obtain clinical and scientific knowledge and learn state-of-the-art techniques for the practice of obstetrics and gynecology.
+As health-care professionals and educators, we strive to foster a supportive environment where our students, residents and fellows can obtain clinical and scientific knowledge and learn state-of-the-art techniques for the practice of obstetrics, gynecology and reproductive sciences.
 This environment provides our trainees with the clinical and academic education necessary to support them in becoming highly skilled and compassionate medical professionals with a commitment to the health care of women.

 As University based health-care professionals and educators, we work to create a full academic environment.
 Our faculty actively engage in both internally funded and extramural NIH funded clinical and basic research that seeks to have a positive impact on the advancement of both biomedical science and health care in the field of Women's Health.